-The London Design Engineering UTC is delighted to announce that it has officially begun recruiting for its Apprenticeship Programme in September 2021.
+The London Design Engineering UTC is officially recruiting for its Apprenticeships Programme 2021 - 2022.

 The LDE UTC is a registered Apprenticeship Training Provider developing industry relevant programmes in collaboration with regional and national employers.
 Our programmes offer recognised qualifications which equip apprentices for their job and for progression in their chosen career.
 Apprenticeships combine on-the-job and off-the-job training and we work closely with our employer partners to ensure apprentices develop the Knowledge, Skills and Behaviours required to achieve their chosen apprenticeship standard.
 By achieving this will then enable them to work in a range of engineering and civil engineering roles.

 With one intake per year (September), our provision includes one day a week (term time) day release where apprentices study their chosen course in College with a varied program of off the job content in collaboration with our Industry partners, the ICE, and other relevant bodies.

 We incorporate innovative e-learning during College closure to ensure apprenticeship provision is uninterrupted.
 In addition, we have a team of highly experienced work-based learning assessors to visit and assess apprentices in the work place.

 National Vocational Qualifications (NVQs) are work-based qualifications that give learners the opportunity to develop and demonstrate their competence in the area of work or job role to which the qualification relates.